 Finally, be willing to give Chip and Joanna total control over the project.
 (More details about the application process here.)

-2. Do the homeowners get to keep the furniture and accessories Joanna decorates the houses with?
+2. Do the homeowners get to keep the furniture Joanna decorates the houses with?

 The finished houses are usually staged for the show with items from her store Magnolia Market.

 The homeowners then have the option to buy whichever pieces of furniture or decorative items they want to keep.
 So, no, they’re not getting $20-30,000 worth of furnishings for free!
 (More details about the staging here.)